-In Year 3, core chemistry modules in inorganic, organic and physical chemistry are accompanied by further choice in elective subjects, which focus on some of the most exciting aspects of current chemistry research, including atmospheric chemistry, magnetic resonance imaging, metals in organic synthesis and bioinorganic chemistry.
-You will also undertake an advanced laboratory course, which will prepare you for the research project that you will undertake in your fourth year.
+In Year 3, core chemistry modules in inorganic, organic and physical chemistry are accompanied by further choice in elective subjects, which focus on some of the most exciting aspects of current chemistry research, including atmospheric chemistry, magnetic resonance imaging (MRI), metals in organic synthesis, and bioinorganic chemistry.
+An advanced laboratory course will also prepare you for the major research project that you will undertake in your fourth year

 Fourth year (contributes 40% to overall degree mark)

 Significant flexibility in this, your final, year, means you can specialise in a particular sub-discipline should you wish.
 You will choose from a range of courses that reflect the state-of-the-art of the discipline, which not only allows us to showcase the cutting-edge research interests of the School but also ensures that you are aware of the latest challenges in this rapidly advancing subject.

 In addition to 40 credits of taught modules, you will join one of the School’s research groups, and become a member of the Research School as you undertake a major research project (worth the remaining 80 credits).
 You will work closely with your project supervisor to tailor your project to your particular interests and ensure you develop those research skills that you feel will be most beneficial to you after completing your degree.
 Many students enjoy their research project so much that they choose to go on to study for a PhD after graduation.

 Largely due to the enjoyment I got out of my final-year research project, I decided that I wanted to pursue a career in research, and am now undertaking a PhD at Birmingham.”

 Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course from the outset and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers.